-The use of harsh materials and harmful chemicals on an outdoor deck can damage adjacent grass and other vegetation, therefore only non-toxic cleansers should be used.
+The use of harsh materials and harmful chemicals on an outdoor deck can damage adjacent grass and other vegetation, therefore only non-toxic cleaners should be used.
 OxiClean includes sodium percarbonate, a hydrogen peroxide derivative that is effective at eliminating a wide range of difficult stains and spills.
 Best of all, it is eco-friendly and biodegradable, which means it will not hurt plants or pollute the environment.

 Use a power washer or pressure washer to clean your deck, not a DIY deck cleaner.

-To protect your skin and hands, wear gloves when creating your cleaner.
+To protect your skin and hands, Wear gloves when creating your cleaner.

 In excessive quantities, cleaners and boosting agents like Borax can cause skin discomfort.
-Even though this DIY deck cleaning solution is not harmful, using rubber gloves while preparing and applying the solution is recommended.
+Even though this DIY deck cleaning solution is not harmful, needing rubber gloves while preparing and applying the solution is recommended.
 If you receive droplets on your skin, simply rinse them off.